gerardnico/homebrew-tap/README.md

 ## About

-A collection of Homebrew Formulae
+This is a Homebrew tap - ie a collection of Homebrew Formulae

 ## Formulae List